-Interdisciplinary DNR teams with members from the divisions of Forestry, Fish and Wildlife, and Ecological and Water Resources develop each SFRMP under guidance from DNR leadership.
+Interdisciplinary DNR teams with members from the Divisions of Forestry, Fish & Wildlife, and Ecological & Water Resources develop each SFRMP under guidance from DNR leadership.
 Each SFRMP includes:

-- an assessment of forest conditions within the subsection
+- an assessment of forest conditions within the Section

-- long-term (10- and 50-year) strategic direction and desired future forest composition goals related to vegetation management on DNR lands within the subsection
+- long-term (10– and 50-year) strategic direction and desired future forest composition goals related to vegetation management on DNR lands within the Section

 - selection of forest stands to be visited over the 10-year planning period and potentially treated (e.g., harvested) to implement the identified strategic direction and goals.

 For additional information contact Jon Nelson at 651-259-5278 or email@example.com.